 Yes.
 Studying abroad is an increasingly popular option for Duke students who want to expand their educational horizons.
-Duke University is committed to providing an internationally grounded liberal education that will enable its students to understand the world better, appreciate the international contributions to knowledge, and to cope effectively with an increasingly intercultural environment.
-Duke strongly encourages its students to study abroad: direct experience of another culture is the best way of communication across barriers of custom, language, geography, and politics.
-An encounter with different values, educational methods, and with a foreign culture can broaden the student's understanding of the world.
+Duke University is committed to providing an internationally-grounded liberal education that will enable its students to understand the world better, appreciate the international contributions to knowledge, and cope effectively with an increasingly intercultural environment.
+Duke strongly encourages its students to study abroad: Direct experience of another culture is the best way of communication across barriers of custom, language, geography, and politics.
+An encounter with different values and educational methods and a foreign culture can broaden the student's understanding of the world.
 To see who is studying abroad and where, please review our statistics.

 Students who choose to go on language immersion programs generally are placed into the level most appropriate to their skills.
 We are not aware of any problem with students going abroad and having problems just with the language component.

 Students generally speak highly of their academic and personal experiences abroad.
 During advising appointments, GEO advisors can share with you feedback from online post program evaluations.

 Yes.
 Very few of our students Study Abroad for a full academic year.
 In 2014-2015, 532 studied abroad one semester and 6 went for the whole year.

 Yes.
 The most common combinations are summer and fall or multiple summer programs.

 In 2014-2015, the most popular Study Abroad destinations among Duke students were Spain, the United Kingdom, Italy, and Australia.

 There are two types of programs: Those administered directly by Duke (Duke-in Programs), and those sponsored by other American and foreign universities which are approved by Duke.
 Visit the Programs page to search the list of Duke-Approved Programs.